solidi/learning-notes/interviews/punch-list.md

 ## 2017
 - Managed first summer intern.
 - Grew first technical lead.
+- Working with a Agile coach to reduce deploy times.

 ## 2018
 - Managing a team that already existed.